 I graduated with a BFA in Graphic Design and an Art History BA from SUNY Oswego, here in beautiful upstate New York.
 It's landed me jobs for the Oswego County Business Magazine, Syracuse University, and more.
 I am the youngest sitting board member at the Oswego County Historical Society, where I get to geek out about art history, Victorian-era Oswego, and design while making local history more exciting and approachable.When I'm not working, chances are you'll find me buried deep in a book (even though the stack of books on my nightstand says otherwise...), jamming out to some hardcore music, doing some personal art-making, or buying novelty coffee and craft beer (a particular guilty pleasure of mine!).If I weren't a designer, I'd probably take up life as a cartographer and draw maps all day long.
 Doesn't that sound rad as hell?
 Anyway!
 If you wanna view my resume, you can do that here (last updated: Sept.
 2022).Thanks for stopping by.
 Make art, make rent, and help others do the same.

-The typography across the site is set in Rasmus Andersson's Inter and Production Type's Newsreader.
+The typography across the site is set in Nunito Sans and Production Type's Newsreader.
 Website hosted by carrd.co.
-All thoughts and opinions expressed here and on Medium are mine, and not a reflection of the opinions of current or past employers.
+Portrait photo courtesy of my pal Shane Johnson.
+All thoughts and opinions expressed here and on Medium are mine, and do not reflect the opinions of current or past employers.
 Cool?
 Cool.

 ephemera